anajpva/house-prices/README.md

 The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).

 ## References
 This project used as references other similar exercises and publicly available projects.
-While specific projects are not directly cited here, you can explore Kaggle notebooks and GitHub repositories for additional references and methodologies.
-It is highly recommended to credit authors if you adapt their work.

 ## How to Run the Project
 1. Clone the repository containing these notebooks.